S3-working-group/s3-practical-guide/content/src/principles/principle-accountability.md

 ## Move from "holding to account" to self-accountability

 The principle of accountability applies to everyone.
 It promotes a shift from being held to account by someone—which often leads to a culture of fear and blame—towards a culture of self-accountability where everyone acknowledges the impact of their actions and inaction on others, and on the system as a whole, and acts accordingly.
-In your relationships with others, it relates to making and following through on commitments you make, managing expectations, doing what you agree to and answering for when you don’t.
+In your relationships with others, it relates to making and following through on commitments you make, managing expectations, doing what you agree to and answering for when you don't.

 ## Create conditions that enable accountability to thrive